magenta-aps/osdatascanner/docs/architecture/pipeline.md

 - `PikaPipelineRunner`
 - `PikaPipelineThread`

-The `GenericRunner` handles messages that are specific to the OS2datascanner engine.
+The `GenericRunner` handles messages that are specific to the OSdatascanner engine.

 _Note: all of the four collector processes have their own specialized runner based on `PikaPipelineThread` instead of using the `GenericRunner`._